I’ve been plagued with the Humpty Dumpty syndrome in the past few years…and all the King’s horses & all the King’s men can’t do squat for me.

 I thanked him & Maria profusely for all their help.

-As it turned out, Veltassa claimed that they never received my application & Dr. Schaefer had to submit another one on my behalf.
+As it turned out a few weeks later, Veltassa (the manufacturer) claimed to have never received my application so Dr. Schaefer had to submit another one on my behalf.

-Meanwhile, they provided me with samples for over 5 weeks!
+Meanwhile, they kept providing me with additional samples for ~5 weeks!

-I did a little research & discovered that I would have to pay at least $850 for a month’s supply of this medication!
-Now, all it costs me is a $25 co-pay & it’s delivered right to me at home.
+I did a little research & discovered that I would have had to pay at least ~$900 for a month’s supply of this medication!
+Now, all it would cost me is a $25 co-pay & it’s delivered right to me at home.

 God bless Dr. Schaefer & his wonderful staff…and Veltassa for their wonderful program!

-As I’ve mentioned, I’m legally blind as a result of my diabetic retinopathy.
+As I’ve mentioned, I’m legally blind as a result of my diabetic retinopathy & macular degeneration.

 When I was living in Ohio, I couldn’t work any longer & my COBRA medical insurance coverage ran out.

-I simply couldn’t afford my insulin…that ran over $1500 a month, even with private insurance (before I hit my deductible & annual maximum)!
+I simply couldn’t afford my insulin…that ran well over $1500 a month, even with private insurance (before I hit my annual maximum)!

-As a result, I wasn’t taking very good care of my diabetes & it quickly destroyed my eyes.
+As a result, I wasn’t taking very good care of myself, much less my diabetes & it quickly destroyed my eyes.

-Anyway, after moving back to San Antonio in October of 2015, I visited with a close family friend, Dr. Steven Campbell, an ophthalmologist & husband of Jill from Citibank.
+Anyway, after moving back to San Antonio in October of 2015, I visited with a close family friend, Dr. Steven Campbell, an optometrist & husband of Jill from Citibank.

 I digress…as I always do.

-Steve examined my eyes as I was having a lot of problems with my right eye specifically.
-Upon inspection, he immediately referred me to a trusted colleague of his, Dr. Rubio of Retina Associates of South Texas.
+Steve examined me as I was having a lot of problems with my right eye.
+He immediately referred me to a trusted colleague of his, Dr. Rubio of Retina Associates of South Texas.

-Years ago, after Laurie’s death in 2001, I began seeing her doctor (Dr. Sybil Morgan) for my own health concerns, especially since I hadn’t had a regular doctor since I was a kid.
+Years ago, after Laurie’s death in 2001, I began seeing her doctor (Dr. Sybil Morgan) for my own health concerns, especially since I hadn’t had a regular doctor from the time I was a kid.
 She diagnosed me with high blood pressure, high cholesterol & diabetes type 2.
 As a result, I had undergone several laser treatments on my left eye at her urging.

-But after several years, when my oral medications no longer proved effective in controlling my diabetes, I was switched to insulin by Dr. Douglas Thompson in Columbus, OH.
+But after several years away from San Antonio, when my oral medications no longer proved effective in controlling my diabetes, I was switched to insulin by Dr. Thompson in Columbus, OH.

-Then I couldn’t work anymore & stopped taking my insulin regularly.
+Then I couldn’t work anymore with my body falling apart & stopped taking my insulin regularly.

 He recommends a rather-new medication from Eyelea that’s injected directly into the eyeball!